Skip to main content

 RUN RAILS_ENV=production QUONFIG_DATAFILE=quonfig.test.108.config.json bundle exec rake assets:precompile

-If you don't want the test data there, you could also create another environment called 'docker-build' with any other configuration you want and use the CLI to download that as well.
+If you don't want the test data there, you could also create another environment called 'docker-build' with any other configuration you want and point QUONFIG_ENVIRONMENT at it.